Globe Valves - Stop Check Bolted Bonnet | Fluitek | Fluitek Valves

 Globe Valves - Stop Check Bolted Bonnet | Fluitek

-Fluitek Orsenigo Valves offers a comprehensive line of Globe Valves - Stop Check Bolted Bonnet, designed to provide dual functionality.
-These valves can block the disc in a closed position for off-service applications and function as a lift non-return check valve when the stem is raised.
-Constructed in a straight or "T-pattern," they feature a cast body and bonnet with options for flanged or butt weld ends.
-The valves are available in a variety of materials, including carbon steel, low alloy steel, austenitic stainless steel, duplex stainless steels, and nickel alloys, all conforming to ASTM/ASME or EN standards.
-They are available in pressure classes ranging from 150# to 600# according to ANSI standards.
+Fluitek Orsenigo Valves offers a comprehensive range of Globe Valves - Stop Check Bolted Bonnet.
+These valves are designed to serve dual functions: they can block the disc in a closed position for off-service applications and act as a lift non-return check valve when the stem is in the up position, not firmly connected to the disc.
+The valves feature a straight pattern (T-pattern) construction with a cast body and bonnet.
+They are available with either flanged or butt weld ends.
+The materials used range from carbon steel and low alloy steel to austenitic stainless steel, duplex stainless steels, and nickel alloys, adhering to ASTM/ASME or EN standards.
+The pressure classes, according to ANSI standards, typically range from 150# to 600#.

 Standard (Options)